fooeyround/Configured/README.md

 ## Settings:

+*All default values should show vanilla behavior.
+If that is not the case, please submit a bug report.*

 **motd** - Set the motd of the server on the fly.

 **fakeHardcore** - Make all player's hearts show up as hardcore (does not affect gameplay).